Getting Started with Docker

 Installing Docker

-Now that we have the Docker repository added, we can begin installing docker-ce
+Now that we have the Docker repository added, we can begin installing docker-ce, and its specific

 dependencies.